 Communities of the Athabasca region have extensive knowledge and experience pertaining to the region and the northern environment.
 The CBEMP is founded on their shared knowledge and engagement.
 The traditional food dietary surveys and harvest mapping allowed community interviewers to identify areas that are highly valued by community members and where research should focus.

-- Community translators were used for interviewers

-- Interviews were confidential
+🌄 Interviews were confidential

-- Mapping was completed by local residents
+- Mapping was completed by local residents.

 - Community members helped to collect and ship all of the samples

 - Community meetings/updates were provided